D2D Coded Caching from Two Classes of Optimal DPDAs using Cross Resolvable Designs: Introduction

-In \cite{YCT}, Yan \textit{et al.} proposed a single array called Placement Delivery Array (PDA) which describes both the placement phase and the delivery phase of a centralized coded caching system.
-Coded caching schemes with reduced subpacketization levels than the MAN scheme, at the expense of an increase in transmission load, can be obtained by constructing appropriate PDAs.
-Motivated by this, Wang \textit{et al.} in \cite{JMQX} proposed an array called D2D placement delivery array (DPDA) which characterizes the placement phase and the delivery phase in a D2D coded caching system.
-Using a DPDA we obtain D2D coded caching scheme with uncoded data placement and one-shot delivery.
-In \cite{JMQX}, authors showed that the JCM scheme can be represented as a DPDA and also provided a construction of DPDA from any given PDA.
-A lower bound on the transmission load of the D2D scheme for a given $K,\frac{M}{N} \text{ and } F$ from a DPDA is derived in \cite{JMQX} and is shown that the JCM scheme achieves the lower bound.
-Low subpacketization D2D schemes using Ruzsa-Szemeredi graphs and hypercube approach are discussed in \cite{WCJ_RS} and \cite{WCJ_HY} respectively.
-Low subpacketization level D2D coded caching schemes can be obtained by constructing appropriate DPDAs.
-Four classes of DPDAs are constructed in \cite{JY}.
+In \cite{YCT}, Yan \textit{et al.} proposed an array called a Placement Delivery Array (PDA), which describes both the placement and delivery phases of a centralized coded caching system.
+Motivated by this, Wang \textit{et al.} in \cite{JMQX} proposed an array called the D2D placement delivery array (DPDA), which characterizes the placement and delivery phases in a D2D coded caching system.
+Low subpacketization level D2D coded caching schemes can be obtained by constructing the appropriate DPDAs.
+D2D coded caching schemes obtained from a DPDA are with uncoded data placement and one-shot delivery.
+A lower bound on the transmission load of the D2D scheme for a given $K,\frac{M}{N} \text{ and } F$ from a DPDA was derived in \cite{JMQX}, and it was shown that the JCM scheme achieves the lower bound.
+The three classes of DPDAs given in \cite{JMQX_Arxiv} also achieve the lower bound on the transmission load, while requiring a lower subpacketization level than that of the JCM scheme.
+Two of these three classes of DPDAs were constructed recursively.
+No other known D2D scheme achieves the lower bound for the transmission load.
+Obtaining new lower bounds and developing direct constructions of low subpacketization level D2D schemes that achieve lower bounds on the transmission load are explored in this paper.